Knowledge base

 Preamble

-- Depending on the context, instead of performing a WordPress transfer, you can also simply…
+- Depending on the context, instead of performing a WordPress transfer, you can simply…

 - … change the site address (the associated domain name) very easily if you have installed WordPress via the Infomaniak installer,